Mendoncaa/LAPR2/docs/sprintA/us002/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-_AC1 - Required field filled._
+_AC1 - Required field filled with at least one word._

-_AC2 - Is mandatory login as HRM._
+_AC2 - Only HRM can create a Job._

 ### 1.4.
 Found out Dependencies

-_US03 Depends on this US._
+_"US03 - Register a Collaborator" depends on this US, one Job must be selected to register a collaborator._

 ### 1.5 Input and Output Data

-_Input typed data in text field.
-Output error or success message._
+_Input typed Job name in text field._
+_Output (in)success message._

 ### 1.6.
 System Sequence Diagram (SSD)